evkx/evkx.github.io/content/technology/battery/basic/_index.md

 ---
 title: Battery basics
 linktitle: Battery basics
-description: The basic principle of a li-ion battery is that electrical energy is created by an electrochemical reaction between two metals of different affinities.
+description: The basic principle of a Li-ion battery is that electrical energy is created by an electrochemical reaction between two metals of different affinities.
 weight: 1
 ---
 <!-- markdownlint-disable MD033 -->

-A Lithium-ion battery is made up of two electrodes (anode & cathode), separator, electrolyte, and two current collectors (positive and negative).
+A Lithium-ion battery is made up of two electrodes (Anode & Cathode), a separator, an electrolyte, and two current collectors (positive and negative).

-During discharge an electrochemical reaction in Anode causes it to release positive lithium ions into the electrolyte.
+During discharge, an electrochemical reaction in Anode causes it to release positive lithium ions into the electrolyte.
 The electrolyte carries the positively charged lithium ions from the Anode to the Cathode.

-This reaction in Anode is called reduction and the anode is known as the reducing agent because it loses lithium atoms.
+This reaction in Anode is called reduction, and the Anode is known as the reducing agent because it loses lithium atoms.

-The Cathode is known as the oxidizing agent because it accepts lithium-ions from the anode.
+The Cathode is known as the oxidizing agent because it accepts lithium ions from the Anode.

 ![Battery](batteryconcept.drawio.svg "Battery concept")

-When the Anode release positive Lithium-ions, at the same time it frees electrons from the lithium atoms of the electrode.
+When the Anode releases positive Lithium-ions, at the same time, it frees electrons from the lithium atoms of the electrode.

 These free electrons congregate inside the anode.
 As a result, the two electrodes have different charges: